The evolution of LGBTQ+ rights at work — landmark cases that transformed UK employment law

 Only in very limited circumstances will an employment tribunal order the losing party to pay the costs of the winning party.
 The starting point in employment tribunal claims (unlike claims in the civil courts) is that each party bears their own costs.
 No matter the result of the claim, each party pays their own costs.

-The ERB proposes new rights of access for unions.
+The ERA contains new rights of access for unions, which are due to take effect in October 2026.
 Employers will need to understand the limits of these rights and how to manage them lawfully.

 We can review your existing agreements to ensure they remain fit for purpose — and help you renegotiate where needed.